Nathanjms/nj-movies-v2/README.md

 ### Setup

-1. Set up https://github.com/Nathanjms/nj-node-api by following the README instructions in that Repository.
+1. Set up https://github.com/Nathanjms/nj-node-api by following the `readme` instructions in that Repository.
 2. Run `cp .env.example .env`
 3. Update the credentials in the `.env` file
 4. Run `npm start`
-5. If you have ran the seeds in the database attathced to the API, you should now be able to login with:
+5. If you have ran the db seeder in nj-node-api, you should now be able to login with:
     - Username: `nj1@test.com`
     - Password: `123456`